 F1, F1b and F2b Generations Explained

-Like many dog breeds, the Mini Goldendoodle has different breeding generations.
+Like many mixed dog breeds, the Mini Goldendoodle has different breeding generations.
 Puppies of different generations can look quite different from one another and have different traits.

 Knowing your Goldendoodle’s generation can be helpful for determining what qualities of each parent breed they may have.

 This mix is a true 50/50 split of both parent breeds.
 Typically, the F1 line will weigh between 30 to 50 pounds as adults.
-They also have lots of variation in coat texture and shed frequency.
+Miniature Goldendoodles also have lots of variation in coat texture and shed frequency.